A high-order, conservative integrator with local time-stepping: Numerical results

-from $t = -1/8$ to $t = 3/2$ on the interval $-9/8 \le x \le 1/8$.
-The interval was divided into 16 elements of equal size, each of with contained 10 nodes distributed as Legendre-Gauss-Lobatto points.
-These values were chosen to keep the spatial-discretization error small while still allowing stable time steps large enough to observe convergence.
+We used the analytic value of $u(t=-1/8, x)$ as an initial condition and evolved $u$ from $t = -1/8$ to $t = 3/2$ on the interval $-9/8 \le x \le 1/8$, with free boundary conditions.
+The interval was divided into 16 elements of equal size, each of which contained 10 nodes distributed as Legendre-Gauss-Lobatto points.
+These values reduce the spatial truncation error to approximately $10^{-15}$, smaller than the floating-point roundoff error, so it can be ignored for this analysis.

 To simplify bookkeeping, the size of each time step was restricted to be a power of two, but each element was allowed to independently adjust its step size to conform to the CFL limit.
 We found that increasing the step size too rapidly led to a growth in the error, so each step size increase was limited to a factor of two and an increase was only allowed if the previous $k-1$ steps were all of the same size, where $k$ is the integration order.
 All elements were initialized with a very small time step of $2^{-27}$.
 Figure~\ref{figure:stepping-bump} shows a typical step pattern.